List of Coronation Street characters introduced in 2000: Ray Sykes

 Ray Sykes, played by Peter Guinness, is the father of Linda Sykes (Jacqueline Pirie).

 Ray's wife Eve (Melanie Kilburn) had walked out on him and their children and Linda had been forced to help Ray raise her brothers, Dean (Ciarán Griffiths), Ryan (Matthew Dunster), and Jimmy (Danny Cunningham).

-Ray first appears after his son Dean is shot dead by the police while committing a robbery at Fresco's supermarket and meets Linda's husband Mike Baldwin (Johnny Briggs).
+Ray first appears after his son Dean is shot dead by the police while committing a robbery at Freshco's supermarket and meets Linda's husband Mike Baldwin (Johnny Briggs).
 Mike, who had been held prisoner by Dean during the robbery, is angry by Ray's belief that Dean had been a victim and angrily informs Ray that his son was a violent robber and Linda is forced to intervene to stop a fight breaking out.

 Mike is further angered when Ray accuses Linda of marrying him for his money and Linda tells Ray that he treated her like a skivvy following her mother's abandonment.
 She then offers to pay for Dean's funeral.
 Ray attends the funeral and is unexpectedly reunited with his ex-wife Eve who shows up to say goodbye to her son.
 Linda is hostile towards Eve, blaming her for Dean going off the rails and his subsequent death, and Ray comforts her.

 Ray does not appear again until two years later when Eve goes to visit him and he reveals that Linda, who had been missing for seven months, was alive and well and living in Dublin.
 Ray tells Eve not to tell anyone that Linda is alive.
 Eve's husband Fred Elliott (John Savident), had followed Eve after being suspicious of her behaviour and witnesses her say goodbye to Ray on his doorstep and jumps to the wrong conclusion, that they are having an affair.

 The next day, Fred sees Ray in the area and asks Mike if Ray had been into the Rovers during the day.
 Fred later goes to visit Ray at his home and asks him what is going on between him and Eve.
 Ray refuses to tell Fred why Eve visited him but reveals that he and Eve never divorced, making her marriage to Fred bigamous.
 Fred leaves in shock and this is Ray's last appearance in the show.